NickCraver/nickcraver.github.com/blog/_posts/2018-11-29-stack-overflow-how-we-do-monitoring.markdown

 That's [Fastly](https://www.fastly.com/).
 Fastly has a concept of [services](https://docs.fastly.com/guides/basic-setup/working-with-services), which are akin to HAProxy backends when you think about it like a load balancer.
 Fastly also has [health checks](https://docs.fastly.com/guides/basic-configuration/working-with-health-checks) built in.
-In each of our data centers, we have 2 sets of ISPs coming in for redundancy.
+In each of our data centers, we have two sets of ISPs coming in for redundancy.
 We can configure things in Fastly to optimize uptime here.

 Let's say our NY data center is primary at the moment, and CO is our backup (our default state).